luajunan/DSA3101-Assignment2-KantarHackathon2021/data/README.md

 ## Recommendation System

 This consist of the architecture behind how we decided to recommend healthier options to our target audience.
-In our architecture, we decided to use Natural Language Processing (NLP) to filter out the food options that are semantically similar.
+In our architecture, we decided to use **Natural Language Processing (BERT)** to filter out the food options that are semantically similar.